Most antivirus programs identify CnsMin.dll as malware—e.g. McAfee identifies it as Artemis!86CF38F36894, and Sophos identifies it as 3721.

 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

 Description: CnsMin.dll is not essential for Windows and will often cause problems.
 CnsMin.dll is located in a subfolder of C:\Windows.

 A .dll file (Dynamic Link Library) is a special type of Windows program containing functions that other programs can call.
 This .dll file can be injected to all running processes and can change or manipulate their behavior.
 The program has no visible window.
 The service has no detailed description.
 It can change the behavior of other programs or manipulate other programs.
 The CnsMin.dll file is not a Windows system file.
 The program starts when Windows starts (see Registry key: MACHINE\Run).
-CnsMin.dll is able to record keyboard and mouse inputs, hide itself, monitor applications and manipulate other programs.
-Therefore the technical security rating is 71% dangerous, however you should also read the user reviews.
+CnsMin.dll is able to record keyboard and mouse inputs and hide itself.
+Therefore the technical security rating is 68% dangerous, however you should also read the user reviews.